The resurrection of Jesus of Nazareth after his unjust death stands at the very heart of the Christian faith.

 But here it seems impossible to me to express the truth of materialism while only appealing to material entities.

-If I’m right about that, whenever we assert the truth of materialism we must resort to fictional unreal notions.
+If I’m right about that, whenever we assert the truth of materialism, we must resort to non-material concepts.
+In other words, if the truth of materialism is meaningful, non-material concepts must be meaningful as well.

 Are materialists cutting off the branch they are sitting on?